Thangal Kunju Musaliar College of Engineering: Facilities

-The college has a central library with over 70,350 books, around 100 technical journals, and periodicals.
+The college has a central library.
+As of 2025, It houses about 94,982 books, 10,149 E-journals, 203,469 E-books and 55 periodicals.

 Academics

 The institute offers BTech programs in eight branches of engineering, five MTech programs and a Computer Applications (MCA) Program.

 Accreditation and affiliation

 TKMCE was accredited by the National Assessment and Accreditation Council with a validity up to November 2021.
 Ten programmes are approved by the All India Council for Technical Education (AICTE) for 2019–2020, some which are accredited by the National Board of Accreditation (NBA).
 The programmes are affiliated with APJ Abdul Kalam Technological University.